realbugdigger/Knowledge-Base-Compilers/grammar/PlSyntax.md

 ```

 If you'd like to know a bit more about this notation... {} means zero or more, [] means zero or one, + means one or more of whatever is to the left, () is just for grouping, and | is a logical or.
 Words are either references to other grammar rules or to tokens that we have already defined in our lexer.
 I denote keywords and operators as quoted strings of text.

+To achieve different levels of precedence, we organize the grammar rules sequentially.
+Operators with higher precedence need to be "lower" in the grammar, such that they are lower in the parse tree.
+The operators closest to the tokens in the parse tree (i.e., closest to the leaves of the tree) will have the highest precedence.
+Another way to think about it is how tightly the operators bind to the operands.
+When parsing, if there is not an operator at a given level, then it passes through to the next level and creates a node in the tree with only one child.